37 Lord of the Rings Trivia Questions [With Answers]

 Answer: White.

-Why it stumps people: Book readers nail this.
-Film-only fans usually do too, but Grey lingers because that’s how Gandalf is introduced and how most of the story refers to him.
-Blue and Brown are colors of other Istari, which muddies the water for anyone aware of all five wizards.
+This one is about memory, not knowledge.
+Book readers nail it.
+Film-only fans usually do too.
+Still, Grey lingers, because that’s how Gandalf gets introduced and how most of the story keeps naming him.
+Blue and Brown belong to other Istari, which muddies things for anyone who knows all five wizards.

 4. What fiery mountain destroys the One Ring?
 (Easy)